oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 1.3 Definitions

 ### 1.3.1 Schema
-An abstract schema, or information model, describes the structure of information used by applications.
+An abstract schema, or information model, describes the structure and value constraints of information used by applications.
-Applications can use a schema to validate instances by checking that constraints are met.

-A concrete schema, or data model, describes the structure of a document used to store or communicate information.
+A concrete schema, or data model, describes the structure and value constraints of a document used to store or communicate information.

 ### 1.3.2 Document
-A document is a series of octets described by an information model combined with a data format, or equivalently, by a data model.
+A document is a series of octets described by an information model and a data format, or equivalently, by a data model.

+### 1.3.3 Well-formed
+A well-formed document follows the syntactic structure of the document's media type.

+### 1.3.4 Valid
+An instance is valid if it satisfies the constraints defined in a schema.

+A document is valid if it is well-formed and also decodes into a valid instance.

-### 1.3.3 Data Format
+### 1.3.5 Data Format
 A data format, defined by serialization rules, specifies the media type (e.g., application/xml, application/json, application/cbor), design goals (e.g., human readability, efficiency), and style preferences for documents in that format.
 This specification defines XML, JSON, M-JSON, and CBOR data formats.
 Additional data formats may be defined for any media types that can represent instances of the JADN information model.

+Serialization rules for a data format define how instances of each type are represented in documents of that format.

-### 1.3.4 Instance
+### 1.3.6 Instance
-An instance, or API value, is an item of information to which a schema applies.
-An instance is one of the core types defined in [Section 3](#3-jadn-types), and has a set of possible values depending on the type.
+An instance, or API value, is an item of application information to which a schema applies.
+An instance has one of the core types defined in [Section 3](#3-jadn-types), and a set of possible values depending on the type.
 The core types are:

 * **Simple:** Null, Boolean, Binary, Integer, Number, String
 * **Selector:** Enumerated, Choice